chart21/Verification-of-Outsourced-Object-Detection/README.md

 3. Outsourcer timed out

-### Malicious Behaviors
+### Dishonest Behaviors
 #### Outsourcer perspective
-1. Merkle Tree is built on responses unequal to responses of the Verifier
+1. Merkle Tree of Contractor is built on responses unequal to responses of the Verifier
-2. Contractor output and Verifier sample are not equal
+2. Contractor response and Verifier sample are not equal

 By changing **parameters.py** you can modify the thresholds of QoE violations.